Positive Traces on Certain ${\rm SL}(2)$ Coulomb Branches: Description of the algebra

-There is an isomorphism between $\mc{A}_q$ and $\mc{A}_{q^{-1}}$ that does not change $w$ and sends $v$ to $v^{-1}$.
-This isomorphism interchanges $g_m$-twisted traces for $\mc{A}_q$ and $g_{-m}$-twisted traces for $\mc{A}_{q^{-1}}$.
-It can be shown that in the integral formula from Proposition~\ref{PropSIsAnINtegral} we can take $q$ to be a formal parameter and take formal power series $\omega(z)$ instead of an actual quasi-periodic function.
+\begin{Remark} There is an isomorphism between $\mc{A}_q$ and $\mc{A}_{q^{-1}}$ that does not change $w$ and sends~$v$ to $v^{-1}$.
+This isomorphism interchanges $g_m$-twisted traces for $\mc{A}_q$ and $g_{-m}$-twisted traces for~$\mc{A}_{q^{-1}}$.
+It can be shown that in the integral formula from Proposition~\ref{PropSIsAnINtegral} we can take $q$ to be a~formal parameter and take formal power series $\omega(z)$ instead of an actual quasi-periodic function.
 This would give a classification of twisted traces for all $q$ and hence for all $m$.
-For $0<q<1$ and negative $m$ most of these power series will have quadratic exponential growth and converge nowhere, similarly to the series for Jacobi theta function $\sum q^{n^2}z^n$ with $q>1$ instead of $0<q<1$.
-Because of this and the fact that $m<0$ case is less physically significant, we work only with the case $m\geq 0$.
+For~${0<q<1}$ and negative $m$, most of these power series will have quadratic exponential growth and converge nowhere, similarly to the series for Jacobi theta function $\sum q^{n^2}z^n$ with $q>1$ instead of $0<q<1$.
+Because of this and the fact that $m<0$ case is less physically significant, we work only with the case $m\geq 0$. \end{Remark} \begin{Remark} Geometrically, $g_m$ should correspond to the twist by $m$-th power of the determinant bundle on the affine Grassmannian. \end{Remark}